Adrian-Yan/Bookmarklets-Zoo/README.md

 <a href="javascript:alert('give my repo a star!');">xxx</a>
 ```
 For daily user, you can drag the link in the browser's address line, or copy the link into your favorites.
 Anytime you want to use it, just give it a click.

+### Restrictions
+In fact, bookmarklets can be treated as URLs, just in different forms.
+So those restrictions on the URLs are also valid on bookmarklets.

+- The length of it are limited.
+Some old browser like IE can only support strings of around 2,000 characters, while modern browser like Chrome support strings of around 8,000 characters.
+The limited length affects your code.
+- Just like URLs, bookmarklet should be in only one line.
+In addition, some browsers don't support space between character.
+So, your code should be something like `yourcodenospace`.

+Good news is, we have some tricks to fix these problems elegantly.